Chambersburg, Trenton, New Jersey: Community

-During most of the 20th century, Chambersburg was widely regarded as the "Italian section" of the city of Trenton and featured numerous family-owned Italian restaurants, bakeries, butchers and grocery stores.
+During most of the 20th century, Chambersburg was widely regarded as the "Little Italy" of the city of Trenton.
+The neighborhood featured numerous family-owned Italian restaurants, bakeries, butchers and grocery stores.
 An annual Feast of Lights was held centrally in Chambersburg.
-Over the years, however, the wave of Italian immigrants that shaped the neighborhood died out, their descendants left the area and most of the businesses that catered to their needs closed.
+Over the years, however, the wave of Italian immigrants that shaped the community died out, their descendants left the area and most of the businesses that catered to their needs closed.

 Since the decline of the Italian community, many newer immigrants have come to the neighborhood.
 Today Chambersburg has Trenton's largest Latino community.
 Many of the immigrants come from Guatemala, Costa Rica, and Ecuador.
 The Puerto Rican population has decreased slightly but is still present in Chambersburg.

 Current points of interest include the buildings of the John A. Roebling's Sons Company, Trenton N.J., Block 3, Unity Park and Immaculate Conception Church.

 Remnants of the Italian Community can still be found at Panorama Musicale and Italian Peoples Bakery and Our Lady of the Angels Parish, which is what the Italian National parish of St. Joachim's was renamed in 2005.
 This Little Italy section of Trenton has also gained numerous Italian restaurants in recent years.